If you’ve noticed MasterBlogging over the years, you’ll find that I give special importance to website design.

 Alternatives to Genesis Framework

-- Thrive Themes: Awesomely conversion-optimized, but they do lack in design options.
+- Thrive Themes: Awesomely conversion-optimised, but they do lack in design options.
 Most of their themes look basic.

 - MyThemeShop: These are beautiful and feature rich themes.